celiackelly/BANKI/BANKI-template.md

      - https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/HTML_and_CSS#common_cross_browser_problems
      - https://www.frontendinterviewhandbook.com/css-questions#how-do-you-serve-your-pages-for-feature-constrained-browsers-what-techniquesprocesses-do-you-use
 - [x] What are the different ways to visually hide content (and make it available only for screen readers)?
   - **Explanation:** There are several ways to hide content visually but keep it accessible for screen readers.
-For instance, you can position it absolutely off screen (`left: -1000px; top: -1000px;`), set its height and width to 0, or use the clip property (`clip: rect(0, 0, 0, 0)`).
+For instance, you can position it absolutely off screen (`left: -1000px; top: -1000px;`), set its height and width to 0, or use the clip-path or text-indent properties.
   - **Use:** I prefer to define a "visually hidden" class that combines all of the various solutions, to make sure that it works in all browsers.
   - **Example:**